bytebase/bytebase.com-old/content/blog/github-database-cicd-1-sql-review-github-actions.md

 ![configure-guideline](/static/blog/github-database-cicd-1-sql-review-github-actions/configure-guideline.webp)

-- Or edit the review rule list directly in your YAML file.
+- Or edit the level field on the review rule list directly in your YAML file.

 ![edit-yaml](/static/blog/github-database-cicd-1-sql-review-github-actions/edit-yaml.webp)